django-cms/djangocms-frontend/docs/source/plugins/components.rst

 quick usage of components defined by the underlying css framework, e.g.
 Bootstrap 5.

-While ``djangocoms-frontend`` is set up to become framework agnostic its heritage from ``djangocms-bootstrap4`` is intentionally and quite visible.
+While ``djangocms-frontend`` is set up to become framework agnostic its heritage from ``djangocms-bootstrap4`` is intentional and quite visible.
 Hence  for the time being, this documentation references the Bootstrap 5 documentation.